abbbe/b9labs-eth20-proj1/README.md

 * we can see the balance of the Splitter contract on the Web page.
 [DONE]
 * whenever Alice sends ether to the contract, half of it goes to Bob and the other half to Carol.
 [DONE]
 * we can see the balances of Alice, Bob and Carol on the Web page.
 [DONE]
 * Alice can use the Web page to split her ether.
+[DONE]

 Stretch goals: